 Susan Sentler and Glenna Batson first met in 2013 in London at Trinity Laban Conservatoire of Music and Dance.
 Since then, they have collaborated on artistic dance and movement research around folding phenomena.
 Originally entitled Human Origami (www.humanorigami.com), the work has been presented at various conferences, showcased in artistic installations, and taught in educational courses worldwide, including England, Ireland, Germany, Singapore, Hong Kong, and East Coast USA.
 As well, the work continues to be disseminated in scholarly journals.

-Susan Sentler, BA, MACP is an independent dance artist, maker/choreographer, teacher, researcher, director and performer.
+Susan Sentler, BA, MACP is an independent dance artist, multi-media maker/choreographer, teacher, researcher, director and performer.
 She has taught and practiced globally in and around the field of dance for over 30 years.
-Susan’s creative, pedagogic and research practice is interdisciplinary, anchored by a honed somatic relationship to image.
+Susan’s creative, pedagogic and research practice is inter/trans-disciplinary, anchored by a honed somatic relationship to image.
 She focuses on gallery/museum contexts creating/collaborating on ‘responses’ or ‘activations’ within exhibitions as well as durational installations orchestrating moving/still image, objects, sound and absence/presence of the performing body.
 Her work has been exhibited and performed in the UK, USA, Europe, Indonesia, Hong Kong and Singapore.
 Currently she is Head of Learning and Teaching for the Faculty of Education at RAD.

 Glenna Batson, ScD, PT, MA is an independent lecturer, researcher, mentor and performer.
-For nearly five decades, she has honed a trans-disciplinary approach to the study of embodiment, bridging between dance, science, phenomenology, and somatic studies.
-Professor emeritus of physical therapy (Winston-Salem State University), internationally recognized teacher of the Alexander Technique, Fulbright Senior Specialist, Glenna currently teaches Somatics: Embodiment for the 21st Century for the M.F.A. dance program at Duke University.
+For five decades, she has honed a trans-disciplinary approach to the study of embodiment, bridging between dance, science, phenomenology, and somatic studies.
+Professor emeritus of physical therapy (Winston-Salem State University), internationally recognised teacher of the Alexander Technique, Fulbright Senior Specialist, Glenna currently teaches Somatics at Peabody Institute for The Johns Hopkins University (Baltimore, MD).